kurianbenoy/OBM/README.md

 The plan/ directory has sub-directories for the long-term goals.
 You should create an Org file for your name, and place it under the respective long-term goal that you plan to work towards.
+A user-example.org is available in the plan/ directory for reference.

 The tasks can be any one of the following categories: READ, WRITE, DEV, OPS, EVENT, MEETING.